Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Intermediate and complete of the discriminant curve

 \begin{example} Let $(X,0)$ be the $D_5$ singularity with equation $x^2y + y^4 +z^2=0$.
 The discriminant curve of the generic projection $\ell=(x,y)$ has two branches $y=0$ and $x^2+y^3=0$, giving us plain carrousel rates of $1$ and $3/2$.
 In Example \ref{ex:VTrates}, we will compute the corresponding polar rates, which equal $2$ and $5/2$ respectively, giving the additional rates which show up in the intermediate and complete carrousels.
 See also Example \ref{ex:D5-resolution}.

-Figure \ref{fig:carrousel D5} shows the sections of three different carrousels for the discriminant of the generic plane projection of the singularity $D_5 $: the plain carrousel, the unamalgamated and amalgamated complete \carrousel.
-Note that in this example the intermediate and complete \carrousels\ coincide.
-The $\Delta$-pieces of the intermediate carrousel section are in gray, and the pieces they contain are $D$-pieces which are in fact $\Delta$-wedge pieces since for both branches of $\Delta$ the polar rate is greater than the last characteristic exponent.
+Figure \ref{fig:carrousel D5} shows the sections of three different carrousels for the discriminant of the generic plane projection of the singularity $D_5 $: the plain carrousel and the complete and intermediate \carrousels.
+The $\Delta$-pieces of the intermediate carrousel section are in gray, and the pieces they contain in the complete carrousel are $D$-pieces which are in fact $\Delta$-wedge pieces since for both branches of $\Delta$ the polar rate is greater than the last characteristic exponent. \end{example}